ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2021.02/+article.md

 ### LastPass is finally a no-brainer to ditch

 They truly shot themselves in the foot (see their blog post or Android comment thread) and have given the majority of us a reason to migrate away.
-The current best alternative (and also my recommendation) is to go with [Bitwarden](https://bitwarden.com/), you can self-host or use it with their server.
+The current best alternative is to go with [Bitwarden](https://bitwarden.com/), you can self-host or use it with their server.

 see: [r/android](https://www.reddit.com/r/Android/comments/ll5ebu/changes_to_lastpass_free_one_free_device_only/) | [r/selfhosted](https://www.reddit.com/r/selfhosted/comments/ll4htz/lastpass_is_finally_a_nobrainer_to_ditch_bitwarden/) | [LastPass](https://blog.lastpass.com/2021/02/changes-to-lastpass-free/)